 Where was it rebuilt?

-Troy Snyder is the chief operating officer of NADA Guides, a publication that follows the transaction prices of used cars.
-The folks at NADA Guides offer good insight into the value of used cars.
+Our expert for this article, Troy Snyder, is the chief operating officer of NADA Guides, a publication that follows the transaction prices of used cars.
+The folks at NADA Guides offer great insight into the value of used cars.
 “A rebuilt engine can be as good as the OEM one,” Snyder said.
 “Sometimes a rebuilt engine can maintain the original engine warranty.”

 If you’re looking at a car with a rebuilt engine, he said that you should look at where the service was performed.
 “Certain organizations (like a dealership) are trusted to handle such a job,” she said.
 “If you go down to your regular mechanics shop there’s more risk involved.”